Koppers (NYSE:KOP) Releases FY 2021 Earnings Guidance

-Koppers (NYSE:KOP) updated its FY 2021 earnings guidance on Friday.
+Koppers (NYSE:KOP) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $4.350-$4.600 for the period, compared to the Thomson Reuters consensus estimate of $4.490.
 The company issued revenue guidance of $1.70 billion-$1.80 billion, compared to the consensus revenue estimate of $1.74 billion.

-Several brokerages recently issued reports on KOP.
-Barrington Research restated a buy rating and set a $41.00 price objective on shares of Koppers in a research report on Tuesday, August 10th.
-Compass Point boosted their price target on Koppers from $40.00 to $45.00 and gave the company a buy rating in a report on Monday, May 10th.
-Monness Crespi & Hardt boosted their price target on Koppers from $40.00 to $45.00 and gave the company a buy rating in a report on Monday, May 10th.
-Zacks Investment Research downgraded Koppers from a buy rating to a hold rating in a report on Thursday, August 12th.
-Finally, TheStreet upgraded Koppers from a c rating to a b- rating in a report on Wednesday, May 5th.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and a consensus price target of $43.00.
+Koppers (NYSE:KOP) last posted its earnings results on Friday, August 6th.
+The specialty chemicals company reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $1.36 by $0.05.
+Koppers had a return on equity of 29.26% and a net margin of 8.75%.
+The company had revenue of $441.00 million for the quarter, compared to the consensus estimate of $462.23 million.
+During the same quarter in the prior year, the company earned $1.27 earnings per share.
+Koppers’s revenue was up 1.0% on a year-over-year basis.
+Research analysts predict that Koppers will post 4.44 EPS for the current fiscal year.

 A hedge fund recently raised its stake in Koppers stock.
-Morgan Stanley increased its holdings in shares of Koppers Holdings Inc. (NYSE:KOP) by 75.1% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 114,926 shares of the specialty chemicals company’s stock after purchasing an additional 49,280 shares during the period.
-Morgan Stanley owned 0.54% of Koppers worth $3,717,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors and hedge funds own 85.07% of the company’s stock.
+Morgan Stanley lifted its stake in Koppers Holdings Inc. (NYSE:KOP) by 75.1% in the second quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 114,926 shares of the specialty chemicals company’s stock after purchasing an additional 49,280 shares during the quarter.
+Morgan Stanley owned about 0.54% of Koppers worth $3,717,000 at the end of the most recent reporting period.
+85.07% of the stock is owned by hedge funds and other institutional investors.

 About Koppers